denoland/deno/website/style_guide.md

 ## TODO Comments

-TODO comments should be include an issue or the author's github username in parentheses.
+TODO comments should include an issue or the author's github username in parentheses.
 Example:

 ```ts